BAAI-Zlab/COIG/README.md

 Submit Github issues, track issues and help create datasets that need improvement. https://github.com/BAAI-Zlab/COIG

-## Update: April 16, 2023
+## Update: May 26, 2023
+- v0.2: Update exam_instructions.jsonl and translated_instructions.jsonl.
-- Release the five datasets of COIG.
+- v0.1: Release the five datasets of COIG.

 ## Disclaimer
 These datasets contain synthetic data and in some cases data that includes humans trying to get the language model to say toxic/offensive/trolling things.
 If you are concerned about the presence of this type of material in the dataset please make sure you carefully inspect each of the entries and filter appropriately.
 Our goal is for the model to be as helpful and non-toxic as possible and we are actively evaluating ways to reduce or eliminate undesirable content from the instruction tuning datasets.